Get $15 off ED treatment (if prescribed). Start now

 What to avoid

 Overall, the goal of WW is to help you create a habit of healthy eating.
 With that said, there are no specific foods you need to avoid.
 Each food has a point value—more nutritious foods “cost” fewer points than unhealthy foods, like pizza or French fries.
-If you consume unhealthy foods, you will be limited on how much you can eat for the rest of the day (i.e., you’ll have spent your food point allowance).
+If you consume unhealthy foods, you’ll be limited on how much you can eat for the rest of the day (i.e., you’ll have spent your food point allowance).

-What to consider when choosing a diet plan
+How to choose a diet plan

-Despite all of the research available, there is no optimal diet that works for everyone to lose weight.
+Despite all of the research available, there is no single diet that works for everyone to lose weight.
 Dieting consists of two phases: losing weight and keeping it off long-term.
-Highly restrictive diets may jump-start your weight loss, but they do not usually work to keep the weight off long-term because it’s too challenging to stay on a restrictive diet for a long time.
+Highly restrictive diets may jump-start your weight loss, but don’t usually work to keep the weight off long-term.
+When looking for a safe and successful dieting plan, look for the following:

 • A plan should promote changes that are sustainable in the long term.